Detailed Guide forDental Laboratory Technicians in California

 Salary levels vary depending on the size of the firm and location.
 Beginning workers often start at minimum wage and can advance over time.
 Supervisors and managers can earn substantially more.

-The median wage in 2015 for Dental Lab Technicians in California was $37,537 annually, or $18.05 hourly.
+The median wage in 2016 for Dental Lab Technicians in California is $37,114 annually, or $17.84 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary by company.
 Dental Lab Technicians generally receive medical and dental insurance, vacation, holidays, sick leave, profit sharing, and retirement plans.